-SET is committed to the highest standards of openness, probity and accountability; and to safeguarding the public resources for which it is responsible.
+SET is committed to the highest standards of openness, probity, and accountability; and to safeguarding the public resources for which it is responsible.
 We always expect all its staff and representatives to operate honestly and with integrity.
 Misconduct or wrongdoing will not be tolerated.
 SET actively encourages its staff and other stakeholders to offer constructive advice and criticism and to speak up, or "blow the whistle" if they genuinely think something is wrong.
 The Whistleblowing Policy and procedure applies to all colleagues.
-In regard to safeguarding, if an employee suspects wrongdoing at work in regard to any actions to safeguarding practice, they should report to appropriate person, e.g. DSL, Headteacher, Chair of Academy Council or LADO depending on nature of concern.
+Regarding safeguarding, if anemployee suspects wrongdoing at work in regard to any actions to safeguarding practice, they should report to appropriate person, e.g. DSL, Headteacher, Chair of Academy Council or LADO depending on nature of concern.